Deitox/kestrel_engine/docs/animation_workflows.md

 ## Troubleshooting & Scripting Best Practices
 - **Watcher reload gaps:** If an edit fails to appear in the editor, open `Scene > Atlas refs` (sprite timelines) or the clip dependency list to confirm the asset is retained.
 Watchers only fire for live references, so keep sample entities or bootstrap scripts retaining every atlas/clip/rig you plan to edit.
-- **CLI validation noise:** Run `cargo run --bin animation_check <paths> --fail-on-warn --report-stats` when triaging schema errors; the JSON snippets it prints identify the exact track, joint, or tag that failed validation.
+- **CLI validation noise:** Run `cargo run --bin animation_check <paths> --fail-on-warn --report-stats` when triaging schema errors; with `--report-stats` the CLI mirrors every validation event as JSON (plus a final summary object) so you can jump straight to the exact track, joint, or tag that failed validation.
 For migrations, prefer `cargo run --bin migrate_atlas -- <files> --check` locally and `--fix` when you need to rewrite legacy atlases.
 - **Keyframe/editor drift:** Errors like `Clip keyframe time cannot be negative` surface the offending key index.
 Use the Keyframe Editor scrubber to jump there, or patch the JSON manually and rerun `cargo test transform_clip` before relaunching the editor.
 - **Scripting hooks:** Retain assets during startup (`AssetManager::retain_clip/retain_skeleton`), drive playback through `AnimationCommands`, and group crowds with `AnimationTime::set_group_speed`.
 Mirroring the editor’s wiring guarantees watcher reloads hit every runtime path.
 - **Perf regressions:** The **Stats + Sprite Animation Perf** panel shows whether animators are in the fast loop or the event-heavy path.
 If numbers spike, rerun `python scripts/capture_sprite_perf.py --label repro --runs 3` and inspect the emitted anim_stats JSON to pinpoint the regressing system.